 A few months later when it was time for my next appointment, I met with oncologist number three.
 This meeting did not go well.
 From the get go I knew we were not a match, not even close, and thus that doctor patient relationship ended before it even really began.
 I decline to divulge details, but let’s just say his judgment seemed less than stellar.

 Immediately, I consulted with oncologist number four because there were a couple of pressing issues still in need of attention.
-Oncologist number four kindly squeezed hubby and me in and added me to his growing list of patients.
-Both hubby and I liked him and once again felt like we were in competent and caring hands.
+Oncologist number four kindly squeezed Dear Hubby and me in and added me to his growing list of patients.
+Both Dear Hubby and I liked him and once again felt like we were in competent and caring hands.

 Ultimately, I decided yes, it was worth the time and effort.
 Again.

-It turned out oncologist number five and I did hit it off.
+It turns out, I’m feeling optimistic about oncologist number five.
 First of all, she had done her homework by reading my file, which is rather thick, before she entered the room.
 She had familiarized herself quite well with all I had been through medically speaking, an immediate good sign.
 She’s experienced, even with relatively rare BRCA patients like me.
 She was thorough in her exam.
 She asked pertinent questions.
 She listened to my concerns.
 She offered opinions and advice when I asked for them.
-Most importantly, she seemed skilled, competent and genuine.
+She seemed competent enough.
+But will this be enough?
+Time will tell I guess.

 So the bottom line is this: I believe whenever possible it is worth the time, effort, consternation, upheaval and inconvenience to keep searching for an oncologist, in fact, any doctor until you are satisfied.